Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-Your first day in Florence starts off right, as a VBT representative greets you at the airport.
-A complimentary car service will whisk you to your centrally located hotel.
-Here, a local VBT representative will be available at 5:00 p.m. to answer your questions, help you organize your time in Florence, and offer optional walking and biking tours to discover the secret corners of the city.
-From here, you are perfectly positioned to explore this charming city at your leisure.
+At the hotel, a local VBT representative will be available at 5:00 p.m. to answer your questions, help you organize your time in Florence, and suggest optional walking and biking tours to discover the city’s hidden corners.
+You’ll have the rest of the day free to explore, using VBT’s city information as your guide.

 Included Meals: Breakfast